thumbliner/thumbliner/meta.md

-thumbliner.com
-The website is a knowledge base focused on the project The Curious Outsider; pages and posts are the smallest unit of analysis.
+The Curious Outsider is the public-end of a knowledge base focused on epistemology, economics, and entrepreneurship.
+It serves as the living documentation of the investment practice it supports.

 Obsidian centers on a vault—a folder on a device storing plain-text Markdown files, with simple symbols enabling headings, lists, links, and formatting; ideas connect via wiki-style links `[[...]]`, backlinks list referring notes, tags such as `#biology` group content across folders, and a graph view maps nodes and edges to reveal clusters; local storage provides ownership and portability, fast search returns instant full-text results across the vault, organization relies on lightweight structure—folders, links, and tags—augmented by Maps of Content (MOCs) curating links into topic overviews, daily notes and templates streamline capture with reusable headings and fields, a robust plugin ecosystem allows capability expansion, and the combined system functions as a thinking environment for capturing ideas, forming connections, and refining understanding over time.